Contra ReBirth

 is a 2D run and gun video game developed by M2 and published by Konami for WiiWare.
 It is the twelfth original installment in the Contra series.
-It was released in Japan on May 12, 2009, PAL regions on September 4, 2009, and North America on September 7, 2009.
+It was released in Japan on May 12, 2009, the PAL region on September 4, 2009, and North America on September 7, 2009.

 Gameplay

 Contra ReBirth retains the same sprite-based side-scrolling gameplay as the series' earlier installments.
 The game can be played with the standard Wii Remote, as well as with the Classic Controller or a Nintendo GameCube controller.
 As with most Contra games, up to two players can play simultaneously.
 The player initially has a choice between two different player characters: Bill Rizer, the traditional Contra hero, or Genbei Yagyu from Neo Contra.
 Two additional characters: Brownie (Tsugumin in the Japanese version), an android shaped like a small girl; and Plissken, a tall reptilian humanoid alien (whose name is a tribute to the Snake Plissken movie character), can also be selected once the player has completed the game on Easy (Brownie) and Normal (Plissken).

 The dual weapon system from Contra III: The Alien Wars returns and the player's normal gun can now shoot in autofire once again.
 The power-ups in this installment consists of a Spread Shot, a Laser Gun and a Homing Gun.
 The traditional flamethrower, however, is missing.
 Playing on the Easy setting allows the player to always keep their current weapon after losing a life, a feature not available in any of the other settings, but locks the player out of the final boss stage and true ending, which usually occurs after all five main stages are completed.